skazantsev/MvcVulnerabilitiesDemo/README.md

 ##XSS
 According to wikipedia cross-site scripting is accounted for 84% of security vulnerabilities.
 Almost every server-side framework has built-in tools for preventing XSS, however just some of them are secure by default.
-Moreover, due to the growth in adoption of JavaScript and the explosion of client-side libraries which are not secure by default the number of XSS vulnerabilities will grow even further.
+Moreover, due to the growth in adoption of JavaScript and the explosion of client-side libraries many of which are not secure by default, the number of XSS vulnerabilities will grow even further.

 Even though ASP.NET MVC was developed as secure by default, ASP.NET developers must have awareness of the underlying mechanisms and use them properly.